michaelarn0ld/michaelarnold.io/README.md

 This project is a portfolio website that is meant to showcase my professional, academic, and personal endeavors.
-Accessible from the home page are: project, bio, blog, and contact pages.
+Accessible from the home page are: project, bio, zettels, and contact pages.

 ## Technologies
 - HTML5